lzwjava/blog-source/original/2025-01-29-ai-thinking-en.md

 - For training large language models, we could develop a system that finds exact matches.
 Perhaps we can combine the KMP (Knuth-Morris-Pratt) search algorithm with transformer architecture to enhance search capabilities.

+- There are no technological secrets.
+Open source will reveal all the secrets that are closely guarded.